Betterment vs. SoFi Invest— Overview

 What is SoFi Invest?

 Social Finance, or SoFi for short, made a name for itself as a place for well-qualified borrowers to refinance their student loans.
 However, SoFi has long since moved beyond loan refinancing services.
-SoFI has exploded it’s offerings including money management, investments, and insurance.
+SoFI has exploded it’s offerings to include money management, investments, and insurance.

 Betterment vs. SoFi Invest— Top Features